Adilkhan01V/Adilkhan01V/README.md

 ## Hi!
-I’m Adil Khan
+I’m Adil Khan ✨
 - 👀 I’m interested in coding.
-- 🌱 I’m currently in high school.
+- 🌱 I’m currently college.
 - 💞️ I’m looking to collaborate with coding beginers
 - 📫 How to reach me ..

 <!---
 Adilkhan01V/Adilkhan01V is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.